Notifications

 Dereferencing Values

-In Spyderbat's Notification Configurations, you can dynamically include specific values from the JSON objects you are monitoring in the message
+In Spyderbat's Notification Templates, you can dynamically include specific values from the JSON objects you are monitoring in the Template fields using dereferencing syntax.
+The syntax for dereferencing is as follows:

 For direct field access: